nielskrijger/douane/README.md

 }
 ```

-Defining an asynchronous validator is similar to a synchronous except the return value should be passed to a callback function.
+Defining an asynchronous validator is similar to a synchronous validator except the return value should be passed to a callback function.
 The first callback argument should contain non-validation errors (e.g. a database error), the second callback argument should return a boolean.

 ```javascript
 Douane.setAsyncValidator('asyncTest', 'Value must be "success", timeout in {0}', function(context, milliseconds, done) {